RoscoeTheDog/ApolloXV1-Python-API/README.md

 ![image](https://github.com/RoscoeTheDog/ApolloXV1-Python-API/assets/54086262/26892865-376e-414d-ac24-ac066f55a01b)

-APX V1 is great for strategies which require more frequent purchase orders for an aggregate position such as in a DCA strategy.
+APX V1 is a great decentralized solution for trading strategies that require more frequent purchase orders, such as in a DCA strategy, due to its low transactions costs and fast speeds.

-Currently there is no interface for withdrawal / depositing from a hotstorage wallet.
+Currently there is no wrapper for depositing / withdrawing to and from a vault via hotstorage wallet.
 I may use web3 to implement this later.
-Users can deposit money on the front end of the platforms website.
+Users can deposit money on the front end of the platforms website for now.

 Example usage: